 The region is home to 57 federally listed Species at Risk such as the little brown bat, turtles at risk, rare birds, snakes at risk and the five lined skink; and is a final refuge for many common yet disappearing species as well such moose, black bear, loons, and river otters.

-As part of the Community Nominated Priority Places initiatives, supported by Environment Canada and Climate Change, the Land Between charity has been hard at work to create and deliver a strategic action plan for species recovery and conservation in this globally rare and unique area!
+As part of the Community Nominated Priority Places initiatives, supported by Environment Canada and Climate Change, The Land Between charity has been hard at work to create and deliver a strategic action plan for species recovery and conservation in this globally rare and unique area!

 Natural Splendor & Rich Cultural Heritage